pkg image

 Trekking from Tadapani to Chomrong offers a variety of landscapes, cross-cultural experiences, and stunning views.
 This section offers a chance to experience the rich cultural legacy of the Gurung community while showcasing the Annapurna region’s natural splendor.
 Trekkers can unwind, revitalize, and be ready to explore the stunning Himalayan vistas even more.

-An overnight stay at Chomrong.
+• An overnight stay in Chomrong.

 Day 6